shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](Images/dscsvrdnews.png "Discovered servers")

     > Note:- **Wait for the discovery process to complete before proceeding to the next Task**.

+#### Task summary

+In this exercise you explored an Azure Migrate project and the default built-in tools for server assessment and server migration.
+You have also configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process using Azure Migrate.